Finances and Centrelink FAQ

 If you’re wondering how you’ll pay for your studies, and where Centrelink fits into the picture, take a look at our Finances and Centrelink FAQ.

-- $250 for each undergraduate or postgraduate subject, that can vary depending on the university teaching the subject.
+- An additional $250 for each undergraduate or postgraduate subject, that can vary depending on the university teaching the subject.

 You must be:

 - An Australian citizen residing in Australia for all or part of your studies or

 - A New Zealand citizen who will be residing in Australia for the duration of your study or